Jingle Bells: First song in space

 "Jingle Bells" was one of the first songs to be broadcast from space, in a Christmas-themed prank by Gemini 6 astronauts Tom Stafford and Wally Schirra.
 While in space on December 16, 1965, they sent this report to Mission Control:

 C6: Gemini VII, this is Gemini VI.
 We have an object, looks like a satellite going from north to south, probably in a polar orbit.
 He's in a very low trajectory traveling from north to south and has a very high climbing ratio.
 It looks like it might even be a ...
 Very low.
 Looks like he might be going to reenter soon.
 Stand by one ...
 You might just let me try to pick up that thing.
 (Music – Jingle Bells – from Spacecraft VI) P7: We got the tune, VI.
 C6: That was live, VII, not tape.
 CC: You're too much, VI.

 The astronauts then produced a smuggled harmonica and sleigh bells, and with Schirra on the harmonica and Stafford on the bells, broadcast a rendition of "Jingle Bells".
 The harmonica, shown to the press upon their return, was a Hohner "Little Lady", a tiny harmonica approximately 1 in long, by 3/8 in wide.
 Schirra donated the harmonica to the Smithsonian in 1967.

 Lyrics

-Music historian James Fuld notes that (as opposed to an adjective), "the word jingle in the title and opening phrase is apparently an imperative verb."
+Music historian James Fuld notes that (as opposed to an adjective), "the word jingle in the title and opening phrase is apparently an imperative verb"; however, "jingle bells" is commonly interpreted to refer to a certain kind of bell.
 In the winter in New England in pre-automobile days, it was common to adorn horses' harnesses with straps bearing bells as a way to avoid collisions at blind intersections, since a horse-drawn sleigh in snow produces almost no audible noise.
-The rhythm of the tune apparently mimics that of a trotting horse's bells; however, "jingle bells" is commonly interpreted to mean a certain kind of bell.
+The rhythm of the tune apparently mimics that of a trotting horse's bells.